Jarpos/jarm-c/README.md

 ### Build
 **Dependencies:**<br>
-No external dependencies apart from the C standard library and libm (C Standard Math library)<br>
+No external dependencies apart from the C99 standard library and libm (C Standard Math library)<br>
 <br>